GaelL42/boss_voicer/README.md

 Maybe next time...
 Pathetic, really...

-Also has some voicelines for Minimus when he greets you into the Colosseum.
+Also has some voicelines for Minimus when he greets you into the Colosseum (ie, "A Rookie approaches!).

 And that's it!